-What Normally happens before an Assisted Delivery?
+What Normally Happens Before an Assisted Delivery

 While deciding upon conducting an assisted delivery, your doctor will check the position of the baby.
 If the baby’s position is right, he/she will then make a choice of the instrument to be used.
 Of course, you may not be in a position to discuss this with the doctor.
 Depending on your condition, you could be shifted to the operating room in case a C-section operation needs to be carried out.
 After putting your legs in supports on both sides of the bed, you will be shaved, and a catheter will be used to drain off your bladder.
 You could also be administered a localised pain relief injection.

-What happens during a Forcep Induced birth?
+What Happens During a Forcep Induced Birth?

-During an assisted birth using forceps, you will be given a local anesthetic in the vagina as the first step.
+During an assisted birth using forceps, you will be given a local anaesthetic in the vagina as the first step.
 The doctor will make a cut so that the opening is widened and there is enough space to put the forceps around the baby’s head.
 After the forceps are delicately clamped around the baby’s head, the doctor will time his/her pull with your contraction so that the baby’s travel along the birth canal is facilitated.
 If the baby does not move satisfactorily enough after three pulls, the doctor will quickly move on to conducting a cesarean section and deliver your baby.

-What happens during a Ventouse birth?
+What Happens During a Ventouse Birth

 A ventouse is generally preferred by doctors for assisted delivery as they are less painful as compared to forceps.
 Since the suction cup sits firmly on a small area of the baby’s head, there are fewer chances of it causing perineal tearing to the mother.
 The doctor uses a foot-controlled pump to remove air from the cup so it is firmly fixed.
 The doctor will then pull the ventouse outwards during your contraction and will guide the baby out.
 If this doesn’t work, the doctor will opt for a C-section operation to avoid any risks.

-Which is better- Forceps or Ventouse?
+Which Is Better- Forceps or Ventouse

 Your doctor may opt for either of the instruments depending on your condition as each has its own benefits and risks.
-A ventouse can lead to temporary swelling around the baby’s head and cause retinal hemorrhage to the baby but does little damage to your vaginal and surrounding areas.
+A ventouse can lead to temporary swelling around the baby’s head and cause retinal haemorrhage to the baby but does little damage to your vaginal and surrounding areas.
 Forceps are more likely to do the job of helping the baby out as compared to the ventouse but can cause some bruising to the baby’s face.
 Its use during delivery can lead to external and internal damage to the vagina.
 It is your doctor’s choice to decide about the instrument to be used according to the prevailing circumstances.

-What happens after an Instrumental Delivery?
+What Happens After an Instrumental Delivery

 Right after the delivery takes place, you will want to know the reasons why you had an assisted delivery.
 Your obstetrician is the best person to speak as he can give you the facts quite competently.
 You can ask and clarify all your doubts post the assisted delivery and how it will affect normal life for you and the baby.
 You may want to know the time taken to recover from the delivery.
 If there are any marks on the baby due to the instrumental delivery, be assured they will disappear within a few weeks.
 The doctor may prescribe the external application of ointments if the blisters are severe.

-Risks associated with Forceps and Vacuum Delivery
+Risks Associated With Forceps and Vacuum Delivery

 Both vacuum-assisted and forceps-assisted delivery can cause a small amount of tear or injury to the tissues around the vagina, anus and perineum.
-Both these methods are also known to cause fecal or urinary incontinence because of the tiny injuries caused.
+Both these methods are also known to cause faecal or urinary incontinence because of the tiny injuries caused.
 Your doctor will give you a fair idea of these issues and prescribe the necessary medications to help you to tide over it.